aik0aaac/Uni3-System/README.md

 This is the system of "Uni3".

 ### What's Uni3
-※"Uni3" is social game "LITTLE NOAH"(Battle Champs)'s guild.
+※"Uni3" is guild of social game "LITTLE NOAH"(Battle Champs).
 HP:https://littlenoah.jp/
 HP:http://battlechamps.wixsite.com/uni3